 Moving can be stressful for most people, and the same stands true when a senior chooses to relocate.
-Whether you’ve just retired, trading in your massive house for a smaller space in a more desirable location, or maybe you’re moving to be closer to your kids and grandchildren.
+Whether you’ve just retired, trading in your massive house for a smaller space in a more desirable location, or ‘ you’re moving closer to your kids and grandchildren.
 Whatever the reason for moving, you’ve likely accumulated mountains of stuff throughout your time in your current home.
-Downsizing before your relocation will make your move considerably more manageable and less stressful.
+Downsizing before relocation will make your move considerably more manageable and less stressful.

 1. Get started well before moving day